MoeySeanJean/techjam2026/docs/TECH_REPORT.md

 not the other.
 Two generations apart, on the same vendor, with the same driver stack.

-We state this carefully because our own first count was wrong.
-Plan *names* list stages in admission order, so `fp16[attn,ffn1,ffn2,out_proj]` and `fp16[ffn1,ffn2,attn,out_proj]` read as different plans while being the same plan.
-Comparing names said every shape diverged; comparing the plan specification says 4 of 13.
-The smaller number is the true one.
+Counted on plan *specifications*, not names: a name lists its fp16 stages in admission order, so two spellings of one plan look like two plans.
+That distinction matters — counting names said every shape diverged.

-Four in thirteen is still the argument for searching rather than hand-tuning — a fixed kernel set is wrong for roughly a third of this list on a two-card fleet — but it is a smaller effect than we expected, and the reason is visible in the list itself: eleven of the fourteen official shapes are `S=128` variants of one another, far more homogeneous than a real serving mix.
-On the wider matrix we tuned against before the list was published, divergence was higher.
+Four in thirteen is still the argument for searching rather than hand-tuning, but it is smaller than we expected, and the list explains why: eleven of the fourteen official shapes are `S=128` variants of one another, far more homogeneous than a real serving mix.

 ### Where we lose, stated plainly

-**On the cluster GPUs, nowhere.** All 26 measurements are wins over both references.
-That is a stronger claim than we expected to be able to make, so here is what qualifies it.
+**On the cluster GPUs, nowhere** — all 26 measurements beat both references.
+Three things qualify that:

-- **Shape 1 on the A100 is 1.02x over `torch.compile`.** That is parity, not a
+- **Shape 1 on the A100 is 1.02x over `torch.compile`** — parity, not a win.
-  win, and we would not argue otherwise.
   Shape 2 (1.06x) and shape 5 (1.07x) are nearly as close.
-- **Long causal attention on a small GPU is our weakest regime.** Shape 13 (`B64-S1024`) goes 4.26x and 4.11x our way on the A100 and H100, but on a 46-SM card we have measured it at 0.94x of `torch.compile` — inductor wins there even while reporting *"Not enough SMs to use max_autotune_gemm."* That result is not in our reported set, because that machine's timings are not trustworthy; we state it because the weakness is real and a reader on a small card should expect it.
+- **Long causal attention on a small GPU is our weakest regime.** Shape 13 (`B64-S1024`) goes 4.26x and 4.11x our way on the A100 and H100, but on a 46-SM card we have measured 0.94x of `torch.compile`.
+Outside our reported set, but a reader on a small card should expect it.
 - **Shape 14 is not a win either.** It is a shape we can run and the reference cannot, which is a different kind of claim and quoted as one.